-Sandra claims Working Tax Credit (WTC) only, as she doesn't have any children.
-On 3 May, she reduces her working hours from 32 to 14 hours a week, but she doesn't tell us until 12 July.
+Sandra claims Working Tax Credit (WTC) only, as she does not have any children.
+On 3 May, she reduces her working hours from 32 to 14 hours a week, but she does not tell us until 12 July.

-In some circumstances, we continue to treat a person as working their old number of hours for the first 4 weeks.
-So, Sandra continues to be treated as working for 32 hours a week for the first 4 weeks after she reduced her hours.
+In some circumstances, we continue to treat a person as working their old number of hours for the first four weeks.
+So Sandra continues to be treated as working for 32 hours a week for the first four weeks after she reduced her hours.
 This means that she is not entitled to WTC from 31 May.
 We ask her to pay back the money she had from 31 May to 12 July.

-You get contribution-based benefits
+You receive contribution-based benefits